pepstock-org/Charba/readme.md

  * add `columnHeights` property to `LegendNode` class.
  * improve the defaults management for scales.
  * add `JsPluginHelper` class in order to use CHART.JS registry feature to manage plugins.
+ * create a controller template code generator and add a specific target into `build.xml`.

 License
 -------